EelcoV/RasterTool/doc/styleguide.md

 * arrow functions.
 * class definitions.
 * default parameters in function calls.
-* new String and Array methods.
+* additional String and Array methods.

 Not sure about modules yet.
 First check whether they impede debugging in the Developer Tools of Firefox.

 *Do not use:*
 * (static) class fields.
 Instead, declare instance properties on this, in the constructor; declare static properties on the class name, after the class definition.
-* private class methods and fields (declard with #).
+* private class methods and fields (declared with #).
 These have been supported only from Firefox 90 onwards.
 * static initialization blocks.
 This is supported only from Firefox 93 onwards.
 * Array.includes (which is part of ECMAScript 2016).
 * async function (ECMAScript 2017).